Sometimes, Forever

-Sometimes, Forever is the third studio album by American indie rock singer-songwriter Soccer Mommy.
-Released under Loma Vista Recordings on June 24, 2022, it is her first album produced by Daniel Lopatin.
+Sometimes, Forever is the third studio album by American indie rock singer-songwriter Sophie Allison, known under the moniker Soccer Mommy.
+Released on Loma Vista Recordings on June 24, 2022, the album was produced by Daniel Lopatin.

 Background and recording

+Allison began writing material for the album in the summer of 2019.
+The closing track "Still" was the first track that was written.
+The sludge metal-inspired track "Darkness Forever" was written immediately afterward.

 Sometimes, Forever has been described by critics as "production focused".
 Sophie Allison began working with Daniel Lopatin (known by his stage name Oneohtrix Point Never) on her third studio album in late 2020, a few months after the release of her second album Color Theory.

 The album was recorded at Sound Emporium Studios in Nashville, Tennessee.
+The album's recording was completed in 2021.

 Release and promotion

 Allison announced Sometimes, Forever on March 23, 2022, releasing the album's lead single "Shotgun" simultaneously.
 Allison proceeded to release three more singles — "Unholy Affliction", "Bones" and "Newdemo" in the lead-up to the album's release.
 In the run-up to the Sometimes, Forever's release, Allison sat down for interviews with outlets including Pitchfork and Rolling Stone.
 She also performed live on Jimmy Fallon's Tonight Show.